 You’ve decided to move to Belize but don’t want to fall foul of the immigration laws.
 Luckily they’re straightforward, even if time-consuming.
-Here’s a guide to living legally and getting residency in Belize.
+Here’s a guide to living legally and getting residency in Belize in 2022.

 Let’s escape and run a bar on the beach.

 Let’s house-sit in a fabulous home surrounded by wild birds in the jungle.

 How about we volunteer as teachers in a poor village?
 Or let’s just take off and have a long vacation…

 These are all dreams that many wish to make a reality, and Belize is often the destination of choice.

 Belize is easy to get to, English speaking and has a thriving expat community.
 It has beaches where people love to go to and a great social circle.
 There are lots of volunteer opportunities.

 Belize can be a paradise for dreamers everywhere, but like every other country, there are immigration rules.

 It’s wise to know and follow them to stop a dream becoming a nightmare.

 Belize welcomes tourists and makes it easy for them to stay in the country and enjoy all it offers.